Invasion of Poland: Breakdown of talks

 With tensions mounting, Germany turned to aggressive diplomacy.
 On 28 April 1939, Hitler unilaterally withdrew from both the German-Polish Non-Aggression Pact of 1934 and the Anglo-German Naval Agreement of 1935.
-Talks over Danzig and the Corridor broke down and months passed without diplomatic interaction between Germany and Poland.
-During this interim period, the Germans learned that France and Britain had failed to secure an alliance with the Soviet Union against Germany, and that the Soviet Union was interested in an alliance with Germany against Poland.
+Talks over Danzig and the Corridor broke down, and months passed without diplomatic interaction between Germany and Poland.
+During this interim period, the Germans learned that France and Great Britain had failed to secure an alliance with the Soviet Union against Germany, and that the Soviet Union was interested in an alliance with Germany against Poland.
 Hitler had already issued orders to prepare for a possible "solution of the Polish problem by military means" through the Case White scenario.

 In May, in a statement to his generals while they were in the midst of planning the invasion of Poland, Hitler made it clear that the invasion would not come without resistance as it had in Czechoslovakia:

 On 22 August, just over a week before the onset of war, Hitler delivered a speech to his military commanders at the Obersalzberg:

-With the surprise signing of the Molotov–Ribbentrop Pact on 23 August, the result of secret Nazi–Soviet talks held in Moscow, Germany neutralized the possibility of Soviet opposition to a campaign against Poland and war became imminent.
+With the surprise signing of the Molotov–Ribbentrop Pact on 24 August, the result of secret Nazi–Soviet talks held in Moscow, Germany neutralized the possibility of Soviet opposition to a campaign against Poland and war became imminent.
 In fact, the Soviets agreed not to aid France or the UK in the event of their going to war with Germany over Poland and, in a secret protocol of the pact, the Germans and the Soviets agreed to divide Eastern Europe, including Poland, into two spheres of influence; the western one-third of the country was to go to Germany and the eastern two-thirds to the Soviet Union.

 The German assault was originally scheduled to begin at 4:00 a.m. on 26 August.
-However, on 25 August, the Polish-British Common Defence Pact was signed as an annex to the Franco-Polish alliance (1921).
+However, on 25 August, the Polish-British Common Defence Pact was signed as an annex to the Franco-Polish alliance.
 In this accord, Britain committed itself to the defence of Poland, guaranteeing to preserve Polish independence.
 At the same time, the British and the Poles were hinting to Berlin that they were willing to resume discussions—not at all how Hitler hoped to frame the conflict.
 Thus, he wavered and postponed his attack until 1 September, managing to in effect halt the entire invasion "in mid-leap".